WICG/turtledove/PRODUCT_LEVEL.md

 ## Impact on core metrics

-Note: this section describes analysis conducted at [RTB House](https://www.rtbhouse.com/).
+<b>Note: this section describes analysis conducted at [RTB House](https://www.rtbhouse.com/).</b>

 How will the adoption of product-level TURTLEDOVE affect recommendation quality?

-This is a question we haven't been able to answer for "creative-level" TURTLEDOVE.
+This is a question we (RTB House) haven't been able to answer for "creative-level" TURTLEDOVE.
 In product-level TURTLEDOVE, however, we can apply a fairly straightforward and informative analysis.

 Methodology:
 * We focus on a period of 28 days, (more than 1.4e8 clicks).